jeanpauphilet/msPCA/README.md

 An R Package for Sparse PCA with Multiple Principal Components

 ## Installation
-This package can be installed from CRAN directly (pending CRAN registration):
+This package can be installed from [CRAN](https://cran.r-project.org/web/packages/msPCA/index.html) directly:

 ```r
 install.packages("msPCA")